scrtlabs/protocol/_sources/SubsystemArchitecture.rst.txt

    h.
 Compute a hash function with the task parameters stored prior to broadcasting the task to the network -- which never left the contract so could not have been tampered with -- and the results submitted by the worker.

    i.
-Compute Ethereum’s *ECRecover*\  [5]_ function with the hash and the submitted signature.
+Compute Ethereum’s `*ECRecover* <https://solidity.readthedocs.io/en/v0.4.24/units-and-global-variables.html?highlight=ecrecover#mathematical-and-cryptographic-functions>`__ function with the hash and the submitted signature.
 For a successful verification, this should return the signer address of the worker.

 Payment of the Computation Fee
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^